 TT: Correct.
 It’s about the character.
 Is this a person you want to know better?
 Is this a person whom you would like to encounter in different kinds of settings?
 Parker fascinates us in the same way that Archie Goodwin and Nero Wolfe fascinate us, the same way Philip Marlowe fascinates us.
 They are characters that are speaking to something in us.
 This is especially interesting in the case of Parker because he is a sociopath.
 That’s a reductive way to describe him, but nevertheless, he’s a guy who if necessary will kill you, and who will be entirely unsentimental about it.
 That he would speak to us in that way is a very jolting fact.
 It tells us something about ourselves.

-EI: Both Lawrence Block and Abby Westlake told me that they like the movie Parker .
+EI: Both Lawrence Block and Abby Westlake told me that they like the movie Parker.
 I saw it.
 It’s okay.
-But there’s a ludicrous besmirching of Parker’s ethics, which is said to be, “Don’t steal from people who can’t afford it and don’t hurt people who don’t deserve it.”
+But there’s a ludicrous besmirching of Parker’s ethics in the movie tagline, which is, “He doesn’t steal from people who can’t afford it and doesn’t hurt people who don’t deserve it.”